tanvi1n/college-marketplace/SWOT_ANALYSIS.md

 ---

 ### Opportunities (External)
+-   **Scalable Rollout Model:** A successful launch at the initial college can serve as a proven model and case study for expansion to other universities.
 -   **University Partnerships:** Collaborate with universities for official promotion, potentially integrating with student portals or including the app in orientation materials.
--   **Service Expansion:** The platform could evolve beyond physical goods to include student-to-student services like tutoring, moving help, or freelance skills.
+-   -   **Service Expansion:** The platform could evolve beyond physical goods to include student-to-student services like tutoring, moving help, or freelance skills.
 -   **Local Business Advertising:** Local cafes, print shops, and stores could advertise directly to a verified student audience.
 -   **Monetization Paths:** Future revenue could come from small transaction fees, "featured listing" options for sellers, or premium features.